Q Can a EASA Flight Instructor with the privilege to instruct for the LAPL(A) instruct for the NPPL?

 Q Can I fly a UK registered SLMG outside the UK with an NPPL SLMG rating?

 A Yes, providing that your NPPL SLMG rating is ICAO compliant.
-Ever since the NPPL SLMG was introduced, holders of the NPPL SLMG rating who wish to fly UK registered SLMG's outside the UK have been able to apply to have their licence endorsed as ICAO compliant providing they have an EASA or JAR Class 2 or JAR Class 1 medical certificate and can demonstrate the ICAO required 40 hours of experience.
+Ever since the NPPL SLMG was introduced, holders of the NPPL SLMG rating who wish to fly UK registered SLMG's outside the UK have been able to apply to have their licence endorsed as ICAO compliant providing they have an EASA Class 2 or Class 1 medical certificate and can demonstrate the ICAO required 40 hours of experience.

 Please apply directly to CAA Personnel Licensing at CAA by writing a letter explaining that you would like your NPPL SLMG endorsed as ICAO compliant.
-You will need to supply a copy of your licence, evidence of 40 hours experience including the NPPL SLMG training course, a copy of your EASA or JAR Class 1 or 2 medical and payment (previously £38).
+You will need to supply a copy of your licence, evidence of 40 hours experience including the NPPL SLMG training course, a copy of your EASA Class 1 or 2 medical and payment (previously £38).

 Q Has the microlight training minimum hours requirement changed from 25 hours to 32 hours in line with the other NPPL ratings?